-If you only have one day in Iceland, the first advice I should give you is to change your flight and stay for at least a week more.
-If that’s not an option, my next suggestion would be to use the time you have to the fullest, since Iceland is a unique destination.
-One day is not nearly enough to take in all the awe-inspiring natural beauty, the rich history reaching back to Viking times, and the one-of-a-kind culture that has evolved here on this remote island.
+If you only have one day in Iceland, the first advice we give you is to change your flight and stay for at least a week more.
+If that’s not an option, our next suggestion would be to use the time you have to the fullest, since Iceland is a unique destination.
+One day is not nearly enough to take in all the awe-inspiring natural beauty, the rich history reaching back to the age of settlement, and the one-of-a-kind culture that has evolved on this remote island.
 Here are some suggestions for what to do in Iceland if you only have one day.

 Since you’re visiting ICE-land, you might want to check out some icy tours and it doesn’t get any icier than hiking on a glacier.
 Glacier hikes are relatively easy and the professional gear is provided so it should be accessible for most people.
 You get to walk on a glacier, along with guides that know everything there is to know about glaciers and Iceland in general.
 If hiking isn’t your thing, you can also go snowmobiling!
-Since you have to drive for a while to get to the glacier, you get to see some of Iceland’s beautiful landscapes along the way and the tour stops at two waterfalls on the way, and you can even walk all the way behind one of them!
+Since you have to drive for a while to get to the glacier, you get to see some of Iceland’s beautiful landscapes along the way.
+The tour stops at two waterfalls, and you can walk all the way behind one of them!

 If you don’t have much time, you don’t even have to leave the city.
 Not only does Reykjavík offer a variety of great museums, restaurants, cafés, and shops, it also has spectacular views of the mountains surrounding the city, right from the city centre.
 If you’re staying in the city and want to get the most out of your time, invest in the City Card.
 It’s available for 24, 48, or 72 hours and gives you access to all the city’s museums for free, as well as a discount on the admittance fee to exhibitions around town.
-It also gives you access to the thermal pools of Reykjavík, the Reykjavík Family Park and Zoo in Laugardalur, and allows you to use the Icelandic Bus (Strætó) within the Capital Region.
+It also gives you access to the thermal pools of Reykjavík, the Reykjavík Family Park and Zoo in the Laugardalur neighbourhood, and allows you to use the bus (Strætó) within the capital region.

 Marine life abounds in the ocean around Iceland.
 Of all the creatures that live in these waters, the most spectacular ones have to be the whales.
 If you’re interested in seeing these immense creatures for yourself, take a whale watching cruise.
 Even the smallest Icelandic whale you could spot is still the size of a full grown man, and the largest can reach up to 30 metres in length!
 If you have a few hours to spare before or after the cruise (or if you get seasick and a cruise is out of the question), check out the Whales of Iceland exhibition for some extra information on these gentle giants.

-If you’re in Iceland in the winter, chances are you were planning to go see the Northern Lights anyway, and I wouldn’t dream of dissuading you.
+If you’re in Iceland in the winter, chances are you were planning to go see the northern lights anyway, and I wouldn’t dream of dissuading you.
 The lights are a magnificent sight and there’s really nothing like them.
-Going on a Northern Lights tour is especially convenient if you only have a short time in Iceland since the tours only go out in the evenings.
-That means you can go on a tour during the day, or spend it in Reykjavík and still have time to see the Northern Lights after dinner.
-Just watch the Aurora forecast, you can’t see the lights when it’s cloudy.
-Also, this is of course only available in the winter, since the midnight sun outshines the Aurora in the summer.
+Going on a northern lights tour is especially convenient if you only have a short time in Iceland since the tours only go out in the evenings.
+That means you can go on a tour during the day, or spend it in Reykjavík and still have time to see the northern lights after dinner.
+Just watch the aurora forecast, you can’t see the lights when it’s cloudy.
+Also, these tours are of course only available in the winter, since the midnight sun outshines the aurora in the summer.

 Whether you are going on tours or staying within city limits, you can be sure of one thing: you won’t have seen enough of what Iceland has to offer.
 The next time you’re in Iceland (and we’re pretty sure you’ll be back) stop by the What’s On office, or send us an email, and ask the staff to help you plan an unforgettable vacation.